bsc-pm/tampi/README.md

 The non-blocking mode of TAMPI focuses on the execution of non-blocking or immediate MPI operations from inside tasks.
-As the blocking TAMPI mode, the objective of this one is to allow the safe and efficient execution of multiple communication tasks in parallel, but avoiding the blocking of these tasks.
+As the blocking TAMPI mode, the objective of this one is to allow the safe and efficient execution of multiple communication tasks in parallel, but avoiding the pause of these tasks.

 The idea is to allow tasks to bind their completion to the finalization of one or more MPI requests.
 Thus, the completion of a task is delayed until (1) it finishes the execution of